Elias K of YDSA at the University of Michigan highlights some inspiring mutual aid efforts in his home state of Michigan.

 As the COVID-19 pandemic continues to sweep across the globe, our country’s response increasingly becomes a cautionary tale.
 The mismanagement and downright callousness shown toward the plight of working people by those at the top is, unfortunately, nothing new.
 The ongoing health crisis has only magnified the utter disdain the ruling class has for the rest of us.

 Of course, as a result of the obscene level of influence big business exercises over our collective civic life, a state infrastructure that puts public health above private wealth would never be allowed to come to pass under the current system.
 Indeed, the ultimate explanation for why the United States has by far the most confirmed coronavirus cases of any country on Earth is a systemic one.
-That said, recent governmental actions have not helped either.
+That said, recent government actions have not helped either.

 For one, the sitting administration disbanding the federal pandemic response team back in 2018 has proven to be disastrous.
-And the so-called “stimulus” bill that just passed was not any better.
+And the so-called “stimulus” bill that just passed was not much better.
 The act of highway robbery gave hundreds of billions in free taxpayer money to the corporate sector with virtually no strings attached.
 Meanwhile, as usual, workers were given crumbs of a pie that they themselves baked.

 This is all to say that, to put it mildly, times are tough right now.
 However, one heartening development that has come out of this tumultuous period can be seen in individuals stepping up and filling in the gap left by a feckless and dysfunctional government.
-Mutual aid has been revived, and it is a beautiful thing to see!
+Mutual aid has been revived, and it is a beautiful thing to see.

 In my home state of Michigan, I have personally witnessed this revival.
 My local DSA chapter, Huron Valley DSA (HVDSA), has been operating their own “Solidarity Fund”.
 The fund is member-to-member, and provides direct financial assistance to those in need.
 Funds are primarily provided by HVDSA members themselves who, for whatever reason, have caught a lucky break and happen to have some extra money lying around.